Wilton House: Inigo Jones

-The Tudor house built by William Herbert, 1st Earl of Pembroke, in 1551 lasted 80 years.
-King James, Anne of Denmark, and Prince Henry stayed at Wilton in November 1603 and gave an audience to two Venetian ambassadors, Nicolò Molin and Piero Duodo.

 On the succession of the 4th Earl in 1630, he decided to pull down the southern wing and erect a new complex of staterooms in its place.
 It is now that the second great name associated with Wilton appears: Inigo Jones.

 The architecture of the south front is in severe Palladian style, described at the time as in the "Italian Style;" built of the local stone, softened by climbing shrubs, it is quintessentially English to our eyes today.
 While the remainder of the house is on three floors of equal value in the English style, the south front has a low rusticated ground floor, almost suggesting a semi-basement.
 Three small porches project at this level only, one at the centre, and one at each end of the facade, providing small balconies to the windows above.
 The next floor is the piano nobile, at its centre the great double-height Venetian window, ornamented at second floor level by the Pembroke arms in stone relief.
 This central window is flanked by four tall sash windows on each side.
 These windows have low flat pediments.
 Each end of the facade is defined by "corner stone" decoration giving a suggestion that the single-bay wings project forward.
 The single windows here are topped by a true pointed pediment.

 Above this floor is a further almost mezzanine floor, its small unpedimented windows aligning with the larger below, serve to emphasise the importance of the piano nobile.
 The roofline is hidden by a balustrade.
 Each of the terminating 'wings' is crowned by a one-storey, pedimented tower resembling a Palladian pavilion.
 At the time, his style was an innovation.
 Just thirty years earlier, Montacute House, exemplifying the English Renaissance, had been revolutionary; only a century earlier, the juxtaposing mass of wings that is Compton Wynyates, one of the first houses to be built without complete fortification, had just been completed and was considered modern.

 Attributing the various architectural stages can be difficult, and the degree to which Inigo Jones was involved has been questioned.
 Queen Henrietta Maria, a frequent guest at Wilton, interrogated Jones about his work there.
 At the time (1635) he was employed by her, completing the Queen's House at Greenwich.
 It seems at this time Jones was too busy with his royal clients and did no more than provide a few sketches for a mansion, which he then delegated for execution to an assistant Isaac de Caus (sometimes spelt 'Caux'), a Frenchman and landscape gardener from Dieppe.